 6.4 Firm Indemnity Regarding Use of Services and Firm Data.
 The Firm shall be solely responsible for all inputs, selection and use of the Services and all Firm Data or other data transmitted, received or created using the Services, even if transmitted, received or created by someone else, and the Firm agrees to defend, indemnify and hold the Provider, its directors, officers, employees, agents, contractors and affiliates harmless from any loss, damage or liability which may result therefrom or from any breach by the Firm or its Users of this Agreement.

 6.5 Acceptable Use of the Services.
 The Firm and its Users may not:

-(a) use, or encourage, promote, facilitate or instruct others to use the Services for any illegal, harmful or offensive use or to transmit, store, display, distribute or otherwise make available content that is illegal, harmful or offensive;
+(a) Use, or encourage, promote, facilitate or instruct others to use the Services or the Website for any illegal, harmful or offensive use or to transmit, store, display, distribute or otherwise make available content that is illegal, harmful or offensive;

-The Provider reserves the right, but does not assume the obligation, to investigate any violation of this Section or misuse of the Services.
+The Provider reserves the right, but does not assume the obligation, to investigate any violation of this Section or misuse of the Services or Website.